hyvor/hyvor-talk-wordpress-plugin/svn/trunk/readme.txt

 Comments are saved on our databases and backed up frequently to an external server.
 So, your comments are safe!

-= Who owns the comments? =

-The commenter owns the comment.
-He can edit or delete his comment, and moderators has no access to a comment deleted by the commenter.
-If a moderator deletes a comment from the website, the commenter can still see it but can't restore it (Only moderator can).

 = Can I import my existing WordPress comments into Hyvor Talk? =

 Yes.
 See the [official guide](https://talk.hyvor.com/documentation/importing/wordpress)